How to Be a Good Cat Owner: 10 Vet-Reviewed Tips & Advice

 You may have sometimes quietly wondered whether your cat only loves you because you give it yummy grub and treats.
 The truth is, that probably is one of the reasons!
 Don’t worry, it’s not the only one.

 The food you offer your cat is one of their main sources of general wellness.
 Not only should your cat’s food be scientifically formulated and well-balanced, but it should also be palatable.
-Choose a food that is high in protein and good-quality animal fats and contains little to no fillers, preservatives, and fillers.
+Choose a food that is high in protein and good-quality animal fats and contains little to no fillers, preservatives, or fillers.
 Good-quality adult cat food should have at least 40–50% protein from an animal source that’s the main ingredient.
 Cats can also efficiently handle a large amount of proteins (as long as you don’t overfeed them).
-Kittens, pregnant cats, and nursing cats have higher requirements for nutrition and do best when offered kitten food (as it is more calorie dense).
+Kittens, pregnant cats, and nursing cats have higher requirements for nutrition and do best when offered kitten food (as it’s more calorie-dense).

 Some adult cats are happy with high-quality dry kibble, while others may always need wet food or a combination of the two.
 Cat food with the AAFCO stamp of approval is a good place to start.